ecom.biz

 We said this would be honest, so here's what Shopify gets wrong:

-It's not cheap. $39/month plus apps adds up.
+It's not cheap.
+The base plan plus apps adds up.
 A typical store spends $80-150/month on Shopify + essential apps.
-WooCommerce with $5/month hosting is cheaper — if you value your time at zero.
+WooCommerce with cheap hosting costs less on paper — if you value your time at zero.

 You don't own your store.
 Shopify is a SaaS platform.
 If they change their terms, raise prices, or shut down (unlikely but possible), you're at their mercy.
 With WooCommerce, you own everything.

 Transaction fees if you don't use Shopify Payments.
 Using Stripe or PayPal directly?
-Shopify charges an extra 0.5-2% per transaction on top of the payment processor's fees.
-This effectively forces you to use Shopify Payments in most cases.
+Shopify charges an additional fee per transaction on top of the payment processor's fees — see current Shopify pricing for exact percentages.
+This effectively nudges you to use Shopify Payments in most cases.

 Customization has limits.
 Shopify's Liquid templating language is less flexible than raw PHP/WordPress.
 If you need a completely custom storefront, you'll hit walls (or need to use their headless option).